oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-03-full-product-name.md

 > These elements can be used to reference a specific component from an SBOM:

-*Example 16 linking a component from a CycloneDX SBOM using the bomlink mechanism:*
+*Example 1 (linking a component from a CycloneDX SBOM using the bomlink mechanism):*

 ```
           "x_generic_uris": [